pabloariasal/zfm/README.md

 ```
 Typing `of` will open a selection menu with all bookmarked files and directly open the selection in vim.

-The option `--multi1` allows you to select multiple entries.
+The option `--multi` allows you to select multiple entries.

 ### Edit Bookmarks